Stx69/SkyStrifePlugins/README.md

 by 9STX6

-!!!
-Warning: Self Responsibility in Plugin Usage !!!
+!!! [!WARNING]: Self Responsibility in Plugin Usage !!!

 Before using any plugins, prioritize self-responsibility: